Skip to main content

 }

-For example, we can group all the routes that needs to be authorized before accessing them:
+For example, we can group all the routes that need to be authorized before accessing them:

 src/app/users/routes.ts